 |Ozone is a bluish gas with a boiling point at -112oC.
 At atmospheric pressure, ozone can partially dissolve in water.
 At standard pressure and temperature, the solubility of ozone is thirteen times that of oxygen. |

-The oxidation potential of 2,07 Volt proves, that ozone is a strong oxidizer, in fact it is one of the strongest oxidizers available for water treatment.
+The oxidation potential of 2.07 volts proves that ozone is a strong oxidizer.
+In fact, ozone is one of the strongest oxidants available for water treatment.

-Concentrated mixtures of ozone and oxygen that contain more than 20% ozone can become explosive in both fluids and gases.
-In commercial ozone generators these concentrations do not occur, because these cannot easily be generated.
+Concentrated mixtures of ozone and oxygen containing more than 20% ozone can become explosive in fluids and gases.
+In commercial ozone generators, these concentrations do not occur because they can not be easily generated.

-Ozone is fairly unstable in a watery solution; its half-life in water is about 20 minutes.
-In air, ozone has a half-life of 12 hours, which makes the stability of ozone in air superior .
+Ozone is rather unstable in an aqueous solution; its half-life in water is about 20 minutes.
+In the air, ozone has a half-life of 12 hours, which explains the higher stability of ozone in the air .

 The structure of ozone is as follows